kruvcraft21/GGIl2cpp/README.md

 ]]
 ```
 Without the `Il2cpp()` function, some functions will not work, since this function remembers or finds the location `libil2cpp.so` and `global-metadata.dat`.
+You can also specify the version of `Il2cpp`, this will be required in cases where the module cannot determine the version itself.

 Example of using this function: